 Data sources

-The Bureau of Labor Statistics PPI series is the time-adjustment input that escalates RSMeans 2024 baseline costs to current-year dollars by region.
+The Bureau of Labor Statistics PPI series is the time-adjustment input that escalates our industry-standard construction cost baseline to current-year dollars by region.
+Component pricing in our engine is calibrated to nationally-recognized construction cost references.

 County assessor data, rental comps, and property characteristics — used to enrich and cross-verify customer-supplied property details.